vonnieda/dimple/README.md

   Last.fm, and more.

 ## Rich Metadata
-- Metadata from MusicBrainz, Wikipedia, ListenBrainz, and more.
+- Metadata from MusicBrainz, Wikipedia, ListenBrainz, Last.fm, Discogs, and more.
 - Artwork from Cover Art Archive, fanart.tv, Wiki Commons, and more.
-- Lyrics from ??Genius??, ??Musixmatch??, ??Lyrics Archive??, and more.
+- Lyrics from Genius, Musixmatch, Muzikum, and more.
 - Scrobble to Last.fm, Listenbrainz, Maloja, and more.

 ## Brainy
 - "Deep Scrobbling" keeps track of your volume adjustments, repeats, skips, scrubs, likes, dislikes, and dozens of other interactive data points.
-This powers features like Current Obsessions, Mood Radio, AI DJ, ??ReplayGain??, Instant Mixes, and more.
+This powers features like Current Obsessions, Mood Radio, AI DJ, ReplayGain, Instant Mixes, and more.
 - Instant Mixes are infinite playlists based on Artists, Albums, Tracks, Genres, Playlists, and more.
 Everything is clickable and everything can